| |

 140 grams cranberry sauce or compote (1/2 cup), store-bought or homemade

-2 tablespoons finely chopped candied ginger
+2 tablespoons finely chopped candied ginger, store-bought or homemade

-To garnish:
+To Garnish:

 Candied ginger, crushed pistachios, orange slices, crushed ginger snap cookies